When a loved one dies

 At Home

-If the death occurs at a private residence, the deceased’s usual doctor, or duty on call doctor, will be called to verify the death.
-Only after the death has been verified can the family call Wayne Kelly Independent Funeral Directors to take your loved one into our care.
+If the death occurs at a private residence, the deceased’s usual doctor or the on-call duty doctor will be contacted to verify the death.
+Only once this has been completed can the family contact us to bring their loved one into our care.

-Following the death of your loved one, the deceased’s medical practice will be notified of their passing, the usual doctor who cared for the deceased will need to complete a form which is emailed to the Somerset Medical Examiner Service (SMES), with a proposed cause of death.
+Following the death of your loved one, the deceased’s medical practice will be notified of their passing.
+The usual doctor who cared for the deceased will need to complete a form, which is then emailed to the Medical Examiner Service with a proposed cause of death.

-Once the cause of death has been agreed, the deceased’s doctor can then issue the Medical Certificate of Cause of Death (MCCD).
-The medical practice will email this to the Medical Examiner who will check and forward on the Medical Certificate of Cause of Death to the Somerset Registrations Team.
+Once the cause of death has been agreed, the deceased’s doctor can issue the Medical Certificate of Cause of Death (MCCD).
+The medical practice will email this to the Medical Examiner, who will review and forward the Medical Certificate of Cause of Death to the Registration Service.

-The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed, this will now be the Somerset Medical Examiner Service team.
-If the death is unexpected, the death may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.
+The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed; this responsibility now lies with the Medical Examiner Service team.
+If the death is unexpected, it may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf, and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.

-After the Coroner has carried out their investigation, they will release the body to the funeral director and supply the Registration Service with the appropriate paperwork for the family to attend and register the death.
+After the Coroner has completed their investigation, they will release the deceased to us and provide the Registration Service with the necessary paperwork for the family to attend and register the death.

 At a Nursing or Care Home

-When a death occurs in a nursing or care home, the deceased’s usual doctor, or duty on call doctor, will be called to verify the death.
-Only after the death has been verified can the family or staff nurse call Wayne Kelly Independent Funeral Directors to take your loved one into our care.
+When a death occurs in a nursing or care home, the deceased’s usual doctor or the on-call duty doctor will be contacted to verify the death.
+Only once this has been completed can the family or a staff nurse contact us to bring your loved one into our care.

-Following the death of your loved one, the deceased’s medical practice will be notified of their passing, the usual doctor who cared for the deceased will need to complete a form which is emailed to the Somerset Medical Examiner Service (SMES), with a proposed cause of death.
+Following the death of your loved one, the deceased’s medical practice will be notified of their passing.
+The usual doctor who cared for the deceased will need to complete a form, which is then emailed to the Medical Examiner Service with a proposed cause of death.

-Once the cause of death has been agreed, the deceased’s doctor can then issue the Medical Certificate of Cause of Death (MCCD).
-The medical practice will email this to the Medical Examiner who will check and forward on the Medical Certificate of Cause of Death to the Somerset Registrations Team.
+Once the cause of death has been agreed, the deceased’s doctor can issue the Medical Certificate of Cause of Death (MCCD).
+The medical practice will email this to the Medical Examiner, who will review and forward the Medical Certificate of Cause of Death to the Registration Service.

-The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed, this will now be the Somerset Medical Examiner Service team.
-If the death is unexpected, the death may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.
+The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed; this responsibility now lies with the Medical Examiner Service team.
+If the death is unexpected, it may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf, and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.

-After the Coroner has carried out their investigation, they will release the body to the funeral director and supply the Registration Service with the appropriate paperwork for the family to attend and register the death.
+After the Coroner has completed their investigation, they will release the deceased to us and provide the Registration Service with the necessary paperwork for the family to attend and register the death.

 At a Hospital or Hospice

-The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed, this will now be the Somerset Medical Examiner Service team.
-If the death is unexpected, the death may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.
+The medical practice no longer informs the family that the Medical Certificate of Cause of Death has been completed; this responsibility now lies with the Medical Examiner Service team.
+If the death is unexpected, it may be reported to the Coroner, in which case the police will attend on the Coroner’s behalf, and the Coroner’s nominated funeral director will be called to take the deceased to hospital for further investigation.

-After the Coroner has carried out their investigation, they will release the body to the funeral director and supply the Registration Service with the appropriate paperwork for the family to attend and register the death.
+After the Coroner has completed their investigation, they will release the deceased to us and provide the Registration Service with the necessary paperwork for the family to attend and register the death.

 What to Do When Someone Dies Abroad